dji matrice 210 v2 xt2 19mm solar inspection drone

 In House or Outsource?

-A very commonly asked question is whether you should outsource your drone solar inspections to experienced and reputable drone companies or develop an in house program by training your own pilots.
-Both have there own benefits, and in the end it comes down to 3 questions:
+A common question is whether to outsource drone solar inspections to experienced providers or develop an in-house program by training your own pilots.
+Both options have benefits, and the decision hinges on three key questions:

 HAVE QUESTIONS ABOUT droneS?
 START HERE.